 Here is the part from Marks’ memo I am referring to –

 …one of the great conundrums associated with investing … Since we know nothing about the future, we have no choice but to rely on extrapolation of past patterns.
 By “past patterns,” we mean what has normally happened in the past and with what severity.
 And yet, there’s no reason why (a) things can’t happen that differ from those that happened in the past and (b) future events can’t be worse than those of the past in terms of severity and thus consequences.
 While we look to the past for guidance as to the “worst case,” there’s no reason why future experience should be limited to that of the past.
 But without reliance on the past to inform us regarding the worst case, we can’t know much about how to invest our capital or live our lives.

 Many years ago, my friend Ric Kayne pointed out that “95% of all financial history happens within two standard deviations of normal, and everything interesting happens outside of two standard deviations.”
 Arguably, bubbles and crashes fall outside of two standard deviations, but they are the events that create and eliminate the greatest fortunes.
 We can’t know much in advance about their nature or dimensions.
 Or about rare, exogenous events like pandemics.

-Listening to and believing people who seem to know what will happen with businesses and stocks as we move through a rare (three standard deviations) event like Covid-19 and now the Russia-Ukraine crisis is what Marks warns us against.
+Listening to and believing people who seem to know what will happen with businesses and stocks as we move through rare (three standard deviations) events like Covid-19 and now the Russia-Ukraine crisis is what Marks warns us against.
 Simply because no one has any idea, and especially those who claim to have some such idea(s).